 National

-Association on Higher Education and Disability is a professional membership organization for individuals involved in the development of policy and in the provision of quality services to meet the needs of persons with disabilities involved in all areas of higher education.
+Association on Higher Education and Disability is a professional membership organization for individuals involved in the development of educational policy and in the provision of quality services to meet the needs of students with disabilities involved in all areas of higher education.

-Great Lakes ADA Center is a member of the ADA National Network funded by the National Institute on Disability and Rehabilitation Research (NIDRR), a division of the US Department of Education.
-The Center provides information, materials, technical assistance and training on the Americans with Disabilities Act of 1990 (ADA).
+Great Lakes ADA Center is a member of the ADA National Network funded by the National Institute on Disability and Rehabilitation Research (NIDRR), a division of the U.S. Department of Education.
+The Center provides information, materials, technical assistance and training on the Americans with Disabilities Act.

-The Office for Civil Rights to ensure equal access to education and to promote educational excellence throughout the nation through vigorous enforcement of civil rights.
+The Office for Civil Rights through the U.S. Department of Education ensures equal access to education and promotes educational excellence throughout the nation through vigorous enforcement of civil rights.